ltanedo/bubsnbubsy/README.md

-# The Bubsnbubsy Tech Corner!
+# Host your social site on gh-pages!
+> Example used is for the couple cartoonist group Bubsnbubsy.
+Check em out on [bubsnbubsy.art](bubsnbubsy.art)

-Check out our open-source tech stack built on react-bootstrap and the gh-pages cli.
+Check out this open-source tech stack built on react-bootstrap and the gh-pages cli.
 Feel free to clone the repo and launch your own social site!

 &nbsp;